 Being focused on the right things when training, practising and competing is required to develop quicker, to perform better, and even to avoid accidents or injury.

 Knowing what to focus on is important.
 Being able to shift your attention is important.
 Being able to have fewer distractions, and to be less distracted from what you are doing is important.

 Without mastering your focus, concentration and attention, you won't perform at your best.
 If you could do with some help to develop these psychological skills, then do get in touch.

-Become mentally resilient
+Become mentally resilient for sport